ripienaar/free-for-dev/README.md

   * [GitBook](https://www.gitbook.com/) — Platform for capturing and documenting technical knowledge — from product docs to internal knowledge bases and APIs.
 Free plan for individual developers.
   * [transfernow](https://www.transfernow.net/) — simplest, fastest and safest interface to transfer and share files.
 Send photos, videos and other large files without a manditory subscription.
   * [paste.sh](https://paste.sh/) — This is a JavaScript and the Crypto based simple paste site.
+  * [BlackTwist](https://blacktwist.app/) — Easily grow your audience on Threads.
+The free plan allows you to save and collect post drafts and check Threads' last 7-day analytics per account anytime.

 **[⬆️ Back to Top](#table-of-contents)**